 6. Calangute Beach:

 It is the busiest beach in Goa just next to Baga, both Baga and Calangute are frequented mostly by Indian tourists.
 All adventurous water sports are on the offer here.
 The market around Calangute is highly commercialized & vibrant.
-There are a lot of tattoo shops here & getting inked on the Goa trip has become a thing now.
+You will find a lot of tattoo shops here & getting inked on the Goa trip has become a thing now.

 Beaches In South Goa